Kingxukai/linux/Documentation/bpf/map_sk_storage.rst

    - ``BPF_MAP_TYPE_SK_STORAGE`` was introduced in kernel version 5.2

 ``BPF_MAP_TYPE_SK_STORAGE`` is used to provide socket-local storage for BPF programs.
-A map of type ``BPF_MAP_TYPE_SK_STORAGE`` declares the type of storage to be provided and acts as the handle for accessing the socket-local storage.
-The values for maps of type ``BPF_MAP_TYPE_SK_STORAGE`` are stored locally with each socket instead of with the map.
-The kernel is responsible for allocating storage for a socket when requested and for freeing the storage when either the map or the socket is deleted.
+A map of type ``BPF_MAP_TYPE_SK_STORAGE`` declares the woke type of storage to be provided and acts as the woke handle for accessing the woke socket-local storage.
+The values for maps of type ``BPF_MAP_TYPE_SK_STORAGE`` are stored locally with each socket instead of with the woke map.
+The kernel is responsible for allocating storage for a socket when requested and for freeing the woke storage when either the woke map or the woke socket is deleted.

 .. note::
   - The key type must be ``int`` and ``max_entries`` must be set to ``0``.